ICL Group Ltd.: Lithium iron phosphate

+White phosphorus

+ICL supplies White phosphorus munition to the United States Armed Forces and commercial customers, such as Israel.
+The largest production facility is in Pine Bluff, Arkansas, as a collaboration with Pine Bluff Arsenal, ICL, and Bayer.

+Among 2025 May Day protests was a demonstration outside ICL Iberia in Manresa on account of white phosphorus attacks on civilians in Gaza, as well as extraction of water from Manresa municipality.
+Protesters called for a boycott of ICL.
+Humanitarian organizations Amnesty International and Human Rights Watch have documented Israeli use of white phosphorus over dense civilian areas in the Gaza war, arguing that it constitutes indiscriminate attacks and prohibited by the Geneva Conventions as a war crime.

 Financials

 In April 2009, the company was said to be considering a bond offering to raise 500 million shekels ($122 million).

 ICL announced in September 2018 that it was launching a tender to buy back $800 million worth of 4.5 percent debt due in 2024 sold to bondholders in 2014.
 The bonds of the new offer are running for 20 to 30 years.